abs51295/ossprojects-wiki/Systers-Portal.md

 ### Systers Portal enhancements

 Develop a set of enhancements for Systers Portal:
-* notification system for new join requests
+* notification system for new join requests and new comments to posts (and possible other types of notifications in the future)
 * member notifications of being accepted or rejected to join a community
 * enhanced management of Community Users (search, sort fields)
 * invite user to a community, confirm/reject an invitation
-* comment section to posts
+* comment section to posts, approve/reject comments to monitored posts

 **Skills needed**: Python3, Django, HTML, CSS